Electrically switchable photonic diode empowered by chiral resonance: Non-reciprocity in two operational modes

-For the independent mode (Fig.~\ref{fig:fig2}f), the asymmetric lineshapes emerge at a comparable power level ($P_\text{in} \sim -5\,\mathrm{dBm}$), and the nonreciprocal transmission reaches $\Gamma_\text{ISO}$ of $\sim 13\,\mathrm{dB}$ upon further lifted $P_\text{in}$.
-Notably, the nonreciprocal bandwidth saturates at $P_\text{in} \sim -4\,\mathrm{dBm}$.
-This distinction stems from the limit of resonance redshift that remains constrained within the cold resonant regime (see Fig.~\ref{fig:fig2}g, and Supplementary Note~4).
-Despite the limited bandwidth, this configuration-free operation represents a crucial ``plug-and-play'' functionality, absent in previous photonic diode studies but essential for practical applications.
+For the independent mode (Fig.~\ref{fig:fig3}d), the asymmetric lineshapes emerge at a comparable power level ($P_\text{in} \sim -5\,\mathrm{dBm}$), and the non-reciprocal transmission reaches $\Gamma_\text{BLO}$ of $\sim 13\,\mathrm{dB}$ upon further increasing $P_\text{in}$.
+Notably, the non-reciprocal bandwidth saturates at $P_\text{in} \sim -4\,\mathrm{dBm}$.
+This distinction stems from the limit of resonance redshift that remains constrained within the cold resonant regime (see Fig.~\ref{fig:fig3}e, and Supplementary Note~6).
+Despite its limited bandwidth, this activation-free “plug-and-play” functionality addresses a key gap in prior implementations and is essential for practical applications with fixed-wavelength lasers.